There are a lot of things in sport you can't control.

 Achieving basic competency in movement skills can have a profound effect on your long-term athletic development.

-This section will vary from sport to sport (just please no leg swings!) but the fundamentals will remain the same.
+This section will vary from sport to sport (just please no leg swings!) but the fundamentals should remain the same: